Dean, Faculty Of Humanities And Social Sciences

 Dean, Faculty of Humanities and Social Sciences

-If you’re interested in this opportunity, contact Anna Stuart or Robert Fleming at (902) 425-2148, or please apply online by clicking “Apply Now” on the button below.
-The deadline to apply is March 15, 2019.
+If you’re interested in this opportunity, contact Katherine Frank, Partner at firstname.lastname@example.org, or submit your application online by clicking the "Apply Now" button below.